brunoflores/pierce-fullpoly/README.md

 The `fullpoly` implementation from
 [Benjamin C. Pierce's book Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl).

+The system studied in this chapter is pure System F.

 I've made small changes to:
 1. Compile it with current OCaml versions, and
 2. Build with Dune.

-Dependencies are locked.
-Install them:
+Install locked dependencies:

 ```
 $ opam install . --locked --deps-only
 ```

-Build the binary:
+Build binary:

 ```
 $ dune clean; dune build